Aeonwolf/MultilinksCore/ABOUT_MULTILINKS.md

 #### Scenario 4: Chris, The Non-Technical Guy

 ![Scenario 4: Chris, The Non Technical Guy](doc_assets/scenario_4_chris.gif "Scenario 4: Chris, The Non Technical Guy")

+Chris is interested in the state of both alarms `Code Orange` and `Code Red` and wants to have the notification sent to an app on his mobile.
+Lucky for Chris the process is pretty easy.
+With the help of Multilinks, his solution may look like something as follow:

+   * Given `App C` are publicly available.
+   * Installs `App C` on his mobile.
+   * He sends a link request from `App C` on his mobile to `App A` where `Code Orange` is connected to.
+   * Sophie can choose to decline but she trust Chris so approved the request.
+   * Similarly, Sophie needs to send a link request from `App A` running on her Raspberry Pi to `App C` running on his mobile.
+   * He sends a link request from `App C` on his mobile to `App A` where `Code Red` is connected to.
+   * Michael can choose to decline but he trust Chris so approved the request.
+   * Similarly, Michael needs to send a link request from `App A` running on his Raspberry Pi to `App C` running on Chris's mobile.
+   * Chris can now receive notifications of activation/deactivation events from both alarms.

+## In Conclusion